-- 1. Write a Python function that is passed the values m and b in the expression for a straight line y = mx + b, and; (i) generates 10 floating point numbers in the rage 0 - 10 at random along the x-axis (hint: look at the numpy.random.random function); (ii) uses y = mx + bto recover the appropriate y values; and (iii) scatters each of the 10 points in the $\pm y$ direction according to a random offset drawn from a Gaussian of standard deviation 0.5 centered on a given y value (hint: look at the numpy.random.normal function).
-Your function should return an array of the x values, an array of the y values, and an array of the uncertainty on y (this y{uncert} is always 0.5). - 2.
-Use numpy.polyfit to fit a straight line to your generated x, y, y{error} data and recover the best fitting values of m_2 and b_2 (which may differ from your original m and b). - 3.
-Plot your data, the original line (y = mx + b) from which your data were drawn, and the best-fitting line $(y = m_2x + b_2)$ that numpy.polyfit derived, to the screen. - 4.
+- 1. In your working directory of the class repository, create a homework/ (or similarly obvious) directory for your homework submissions.
+Also create a directory for HWO/.
+Write your submission in this directory. - 2.
+Write a Python function that is passed the values m and b in the expression for a straight line y = mx + b, and; (i) generates 10 floating point numbers in the rage 0 10 at random along the x-axis (hint: look at the numpy.random.random function); (ii) uses y = mx + b to recover the appropriate y values; and (iii) scatters each of the 10 points in the $\pm y$ direction according to a random offset drawn from a Gaussian of standard deviation 0.5 centered on a given y value (hint: look at the numpy.random.normal function).
+Your function should return an array of the x values, an array of the y values, and an array of the uncertainty on y (this y{uncert} is always 0.5). - 3.
+Use numpy.polyfit to fit a straight line to your generated x, y, y{uncert} data and recover the best fitting values of m_2 and b_2 (which may differ from your original m and b). - 4.
+Plot your data, the original line (y = mx + b) from which your data were drawn, and the best-fitting line $(y = m_2x + b_2)$ that numpy.polyfit derived, to the screen. - 5.
 Use matplotlib to create a hardcopy of your plot in PNG (PNG is suitable for displaying on webpages).
 Try to make your plot look as professional as possible.
 Consider whether the x and y ranges displayed in the plot are appropriate.
 Use color and style to distinguish lines and points.
 Use an appropriate symbol to display your points and don't forget to display the error bar.
 Consider adding labels.
 Think about font choice and size.
-Make sure your characters and lines are of appropriate thickness to display on a webpage (hint: look at some of the examples from the matplotlib tutorial listed on the ASTR8020 week 2 links page or see publication-quality plots in Molina et al., 2019, arXiv:1905.02166.). - 5.
-Finally, create a function that links steps 1-4 together to create a single Python module that is passed a value of m and a value of b at the UNIX command line, generates some mock x, y, y{uncert} data, fits a line to the mock data, plots everything to the screen and makes a hardcopy in PNG format.
-Use the time.time() function to add a timer to your code and print useful comments and times to the screen after each of the steps 1-4 in this master procedure hint: consider the if name == ''main'': command listed on the ASTR8020 week 2 links page).
+Make sure your characters and lines are of appropriate thickness to display on a webpage (hint: for some examples, see e.g. publication-quality plots in Molina et al., 2019, arXiv:1905.02166.). - 6.
+Finally, create a function that links steps 2-5 together to create a single Python module that is passed a value of m and a value of b at the UNIX command line, generates some mock x, y, y{uncert} data, fits a line to the mock data, plots everything to the screen and makes a hardcopy in PNG format.
+Use the time.time() function to add a timer to your code and print useful comments and times to the screen after each of the steps 2-5 in this master procedure hint: consider the if name == "main": command listed on the ASTR8080 links page).